miquelvir/dsa-2026/docs/PROBLEM.md

   - A plot comparing the latency to find a path between two points finding connected streets sequentially looking through the list compared to using the intersections map, depending on the map size (but keeping the same origin and destination).
     - Experimentally determine the results by measuring multiple times your program's behaviour with different relevant scenarios in the same machine.
 Include your raw data in the report, besides the plot.
     - Explain the results.
-  - A plot comparing the latency to find a path between two points that are close in the map compared to two points that are very far in the map, for different distances.
+  - A plot comparing the latency to find a path between two points finding connected streets sequentially looking through the list compared to using the intersections map, depending on the distance between the origin and destination (but using the same map).
     - Experimentally determine the results by measuring multiple times your program's behaviour with different relevant scenarios in the same machine.
 Include your raw data in the report, besides the plot.
     - Explain the results.
   - Describe an improvement to the `visited` data structure in the BFS algorithm to improve latency.